Frequently Asked Questions by Parents

 ROSEY CAMPS

-What is the link between Régent Camps and Le Rosey Camps?
+What is the link between Le Rosey Camps, Régent camps, and JFK Swiss Outdoor Camp?

 The camp I want is too long, can I register for a short stay?

-All of our camps have a fixed duration and we are unable to accommodate late arrivals or early departures.
-All students are expected to complete the full programme, and the official dates are the arrival and departure dates.
+All our camps have a fixed duration and to ensure the well-being of the children in an organised community, we do not accept late arrivals or early departures.
+All students are expected to complete the full programme.

 Do you offer day camps or only boarding camps?

-Since Le Rosey’s foundation 140 years ago, students have lived at the school.
+Since Le Rosey’s foundation in 1880, students have lived at the school.

 Do you offer camps for children under 8 years old?

-If your child is under 8 years old, we advise you to contact our sister school JFK in Saanen, Swiss Outdoor Camp.
-Children from the age of 3 are welcome at JFK.
+We advise you to contact our sister school JFK in Saanen, Swiss Outdoor Camp where children from the age of 6 are welcome.

-Rosey Camps does not organise winter camps, we only offer summer camps in June, July and August, in Rolle, Gstaad and Crans-Montana.
+Le Rosey Camps does not organise winter camps, we only offer summer camps in June, July and August.

 REGISTRATION & PAYMENT